SandersTDavid/QTip/README.md

 No user accounts or multi-tenant concerns.

-HTML content editable used for highlighting and no use of UI library.
+HTML content editable used for highlighting, no use of UI library.

 No editing of past submissions, write-only model.

-Statistic for Total PII emails submitted shows all submitted emails, not all matched and classified emails
+Statistic for Total PII emails submitted shows all submitted emails and not all matched, classified emails.

-No text validation, we allow pasted blobs up to 50k chars through backend, but front end will not limit or display char count
+No text validation, we limit text up to 50k chars through backend, but front end will not limit or display char count.

-No token expiry or encryption layer: this is demonstration, not compliance-ready storage.
+No token expiry or encryption layer.